attogram/ollama-bash-lib/demos/thinking.generate.md

 thinking is on
 # <thinking>
-# Need to produce a list 10 things about bash, 1 per line.
-Probably a short item list.
+# We just need to output a list of 10 things about bash, one per line.
+Likely each line is an item.
+Should we number them?
+Not specified.
+Just list.
+We'll list " Bash is ..." etc. We'll provide simple items.
 # </thinking>

-1. Bash is the default command‐line shell on most Linux distributions and macOS.
+Bash is an acronym for the *Bourne Again SHell*, a command interpreter for Unix-like systems.
-2. It supports command history, allowing users to navigate and reuse previous commands with the up/down arrow keys.
+It supports job control, allowing you to run, stop, or resume processes in the background.
-3. Bash permits variable assignment without spaces (`VAR=value`) and variable expansion with `${}` or `$`.
+Bash includes line editing features such as backward/forward search and keyboard shortcuts (e.g., Ctrl‑R, Ctrl‑A).
-4. It features pathname globbing (`*.txt`, `file[1-3]`) for pattern matching.
+It offers command history that can be configured to be saved across sessions.
-5. Bash includes a powerful array type, which can be declared with `arr=(one two three)` and accessed with `arr[0]`.
+Bash allows you to write functions and scripts with conditional statements (`if`, `case`) and loops (`for`, `while`, `until`).
-6. It supports control structures such as `if`, `for`, `while`, and `until`, enabling script logic.
+It supports command and variable expansion, which lets you create dynamic strings and file paths.
-7. Bash can perform process substitution (`< <(command)`) and named pipes (using `mkfifo`).
+Bash can perform pathname expansion (globbing) using wildcards like `*` and `?`.
-8. The `exec` builtin can replace the current shell with another program, or redirect file descriptors.
+It features associative arrays (dictionary-like structures) introduced in Bash 4.0.
-9. Bash scripts can be made executable by adding a shebang line `#!/usr/bin/env bash` at the top.
+Bash has built-in redirection operators (`>`, `>>`, `<`, `<<`, `|`) for manipulating input/output streams.
-10. Its `read` builtin can capture user input, with options like `-p` to prompt and `-s` for silent (password) input.
+You can define custom prompt strings (`PS1`, `PS2`, etc.) to display information like the current directory or user.